jfhector/cheat-sheets/support_issues_and_bugs/aria/aria-describedby.md

 ### To do: test with another screen reader

 [Test case](https://dequeuniversity.com/class/images2/alt-text/complex).
 Note: the `aria-describedby` attribute needs to be added to the image in this example.

+## Not issues any more

+### In VoiceOver, the delay before reading the description has been removed.

+In older versions of VoiceOver on OS X, the default setting was to delay the reading of the aria-describedby text by several seconds, making it highly unlikely that users would ever hear the aria-describedby text, because users would almost always move on past the element before the screen reader read the aria-describedby text.
+Thankfully, Apple has change the default setting to eliminate this delay.
+Users may still choose to implement the delay themselves by changing the settings, but that is outside of the developer's control.